pdidev/pdi/pdi/docs/Using_PDI.md

 ### Using the no-pdi included in the currently used pdi repository

-You can use the no-pdi folder of your pdi installation, which does not require to specify a path at compilation but requires to add an option ("EXAMPLES_WITHOUT_PDI" in the below example) to the target CMakeLists.txt, which must be enabled through a chosen cmake argument at compilation.
+You can copy the `no-pdi` folder from PDI in your application repository, and add an option (`BUILD_WITHOUT_PDI` in the example below) to your `CMakeLists.txt` to use this mock folder instead of the real PDI.

 Use a CMakeLists.txt similar to example/CMakeLists.txt
 with `if(EXAMPLES_WITHOUT_PDI)` and `option(EXAMPLES_WITHOUT_PDI)` for your target,